oddhorse/processing-visuals-runner/README.md

 ## contributing

-contributions are welcome! please fork the repository and submit a pull request with your changes.
+no way i've given enough info for anyone to reasonably contribute here and no way this stuff is directly useful enough (like more than a code example) to anyone else for anyone to actually care to contribute either

+but yeah if you wanna i would be ridiculously grateful so pr it or whateva

 ## license

-i have not decided on the license for this. i'm not super greedy but i want recognition for my work of course
+i have not decided on the license for this. let it be known that i'm not a greedy hungry pig anymore but yeah ima want recognition

 ## contact

-for any questions or feedback, please contact [your email].

-remember to please stream
+hit me at [him@odd.horse](mailto:him@odd.horse) or dm on instagram i loveeee instagram :3